 Lightyear

-Unlike Hyundai and Toyota, Lightyear started building cars with solar electricity in mind from the company's beginning.
-The first delivery of vehicles began in December 2022, when the Lightyear 0 hit the road as one of the first sEVs built specifically with solar-powered driving in mind.
-The Lightyear 0 claims up to 43 miles of range per day from the sun alone, but it can also use any standard EV plug or even a standard extension cord to charge.
+Unlike Hyundai and Toyota, the Netherlands-based Lightyear has built cars with solar power in mind since the company's beginning.
+The first delivery of vehicles began in December 2022, when the Lightyear 0 hit the road as one of the first sEVs designed specifically for solar-powered driving.

 Aptera